 Also, consider this - if a potential employer is playing these kinds of games with you during the interview, imagine what spending 40-60 hours a week working for them will be like if they do hire you.

 A Job Search or a Beauty Pageant?

 The questions I've described above are more suited to a beauty pageant, a talk show, or a game show.
 The fundamental problem with these questions is in how they try to accomplish an impossible task – giving someone a complete picture of another person in a matter of 1 or 2 hours (or less).
 Ultimately, all they do is create illusions that the interviewer and interviewee are having a productive dialogue that will determine if the candidate is the best person for the job.

-Just like a beauty pageant contestant rehearses their performance prior to competition, a job seeker can craft brilliant responses to any of the above questions without ever having to address The One Question That Matters.
+Just like a beauty pageant contestant practices their question-answering skills prior to competition, a job seeker can craft brilliant, ready-made responses to any of the above questions without ever having to address The One Question That Matters.
 Here are some examples of what you can say: